gugarosa/learnergy/README.md

 [![License](https://img.shields.io/github/license/gugarosa/learnergy.svg)](https://github.com/gugarosa/learnergy/blob/master/LICENSE)

 ## Welcome to Learnergy.
 Did you ever reach a bottleneck in your computational experiments?
-Are you tired of implementing your techniques?
+Are you tired of implementing your own techniques?
 If yes, Learnergy is the real deal!
-This package provides an easy-to-go implementation of machine learning algorithms.
-From datasets to fully-customizable models, from internal functions to external communication, we will foster all research related to machine learning.
+This package provides an easy-to-go implementation of energy-based machine learning algorithms.
+From datasets to fully-customizable models, from internal functions to external communication, we will foster all research related to energy-based machine learning.

 Use Learnergy if you need a library or wish to:
-* Create your machine learning algorithm.
+* Create your energy-based machine learning algorithm.
 * Design or use pre-loaded learners.
 * Mix-and-match different strategies to solve your problem.
 * Because it is incredible to learn things.

 Read the docs at [learnergy.readthedocs.io](https://learnergy.readthedocs.io).

-Learnergy is compatible with: **Python 3.6 and 3.7**.
+Learnergy is compatible with: **Python 3.6+**.

 ---